animal-tree/Writing-stuff-2/Theories/Does-This-Hold?.md

 \end{align}
 $$

-So we now have three necessary relationships, if all standard assumption hold:
+So we now have three necessary relationships, if all standard assumptions hold:

 $$
 \begin{align}